da314jones/fullstack-portfolio-front/README.md

-# News? ...anyWhere!
+# JONES JOURNAL

-**News? ...anyWhere! is a web application that allows you to browse and search for news from various sources.
+**JONES JOURNAL is a web application that allows you to browse and search for news from various sources.
 Stay updated with the latest news across different categories, countries, and languages.**

 ## Getting Started
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.